Ryan Gauld: International career

 Gauld scored two goals in 11 appearances for the under-21 team.
 On 6 November 2013, he was called into the under-21 squad for the first time, for the match against Georgia later that month.
 He scored his first goals for the under-21 team on his third cap on 8 September 2014, a brace in a 3–0 win away to Luxembourg at the Stade Municipal de Differdange, at the end of a failed European qualification campaign.
 On 30 September 2014, Gauld was called up to the senior Scotland national football team for Euro 2016 Group D qualifying matches against Georgia and Poland, but did not play.
 On 10 October 2015, Gauld was sent off for a foul on Marcus Coco in a 2–1 2017 UEFA European Under-21 Championship qualification loss to France at Pittodrie in his hometown.

+In October 2022, Gauld admitted that he had pretty much given up hope of being called up to the Scotland squad again.
+"It's genuinely not something I think about now," he told MailSport.
+"A year or two ago, when I thought I was doing really well at Farense, I felt it might happen.
+But I'm at a stage now where it doesn't enter my mind.
+When there's an international break I'm looking at having a few days off and going somewhere nice in Canada with my missus."
+He later claimed that he could instead play for Canada, for which he would qualify through residency rules.

+In August 2024, it was announced that Gauld had been invited to join the Scotland squad for its upcoming UEFA Nations League matches against Poland and Portugal in September 2024, for his first call-up in a decade.
+He made his debut on 5 September 2024 in a game against Poland at Hampden Park, coming on for Ryan Christie in the 71st minute as Poland won 3–2.
+In the subsequent fixtures against Croatia and Portugal, Gauld again came on as a substitute, playing on the same team as childhood companion John Souttar for the first time since their Dundee United spell in 2014.

 Style of play

-Gauld's ability on the ball, and his small and slight stature, led him to be compared to Lionel Messi, a comparison made by the British press since 2013.
+Gauld's ability on the ball, and his small and slight stature, led him to be compared to Lionel Messi, a comparison made by the British press since 2013 which led to his nickname the Scottish Messi.
 At Dundee United, he was tutored by Ian Cathro, who favoured creativity and passing over the physicality often expected in Scottish football.
 After his transfer to Sporting, BBC Sport columnist Richard Wilson predicted that Gauld would be better suited to the style of football in Portugal, due to its slower tempo and its concentration on a passing game.
 Gauld himself has spoken of his preference for Portuguese football over its Scottish equivalent, and expressed relief at the lower media interest in him at Sporting, opining that comparisons with Messi were exaggerated and premature.